The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Introduction

-In contrast, semiconducting transition metal dichalcogenides (TMDs) subject to moir\'e potentials are naively expected to have a simpler microscopic picture.
-The electronic properties of such devices are captured by the Hubbard model on the triangular lattice~\cite{wu2018hubbard,zhang2019moir}.
-Mott insulators and generalized Wigner crystals have been experimentally observed~\cite{wang2020correlated,regan2020mott,xu2020correlated,xu2020abundance}, as well as possible indications of superconductivity~\cite{wang2020correlated}.
+In contrast, semiconducting transition metal dichalcogenides (TMDs) subject to moir\'e potentials are expected to have a simpler microscopic picture.
+The low energy physics is captured by a Hubbard model on a triangular lattice~\cite{wu2018hubbard,zhang2019moir}.
+Mott insulators and generalized Wigner crystals have been experimentally observed~\cite{wang2020correlated,regan2020mott,xu2020correlated,xu2020abundance,li2021continuous}, as well as possible indications of superconductivity~\cite{wang2020correlated}.
 The relative simplicity of their microscopic starting point makes the TMD moir\'e devices prime candidates for condensed matter ``quantum simulators" of the Hubbard model.

 A canonical model that is both of great fundamental interest to quantum condensed matter, and has not yet been realized in moir\'e devices, is the Kondo lattice model~\cite{doniach1977kondo}.
-This model consists of two species (orbitals), where one forms a periodic lattice of localized electrons, and the second is a Fermi sea of itinerant electrons.
-Because charge fluctuations of the localized specie are quenched, the main source of coupling between the two degrees of freedom is spin-exchange.
-When the strongest exchange mechanism is superexchange the coupling is antiferromagnetic.
-This case is considered as the minimal model to describe many rare-earth compounds, known as {\it heavy-fermion materials}~\cite{steglich1979superconductivity,stewart1984heavy}.
-When the dominant exchange is the Hund's coupling between the species, the coupling is ferromagnetic.
-Such a scenario is discussed in the context of the {\it orbitally selective Mott} phase (OS Mott phase)~\cite{nakatsuji2000quasi,anisimov2002orbital}.
+Its main ingredients are a lattice of localized moments coupled to a Fermi liquid of itinerant electrons.
+The main coupling between these two degrees of freedom is spin-exchange.
+The case where the strongest exchange mechanism is antiferromagnetic is understood to be the minimal model that captures the low-energy physics of many rare-earth compounds, known as {\it heavy-fermion materials}~\cite{steglich1979superconductivity,stewart1984heavy}.
+When the dominant exchange is the Hund's coupling between the local and itinerant orbitals, the coupling is ferromagnetic.
+Such a scenario was discussed in the context of the {\it orbitally selective Mott} (OSM) phase~\cite{nakatsuji2000quasi,anisimov2002orbital}.